 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), Suboxone can be used recreationally by people without an opioid tolerance.
 Because they are not accustomed to the effects of opioids, the new user can get the desired euphoria that more experienced users will not experience from Suboxone.

-Suboxone is considered a weak opioid, referred to as an opioid partial agonist.
-It can produce feelings of euphoria and general well-being that opioids are well-known to produce, but it does so in a much weaker way than full opioids such as heroin or methadone.
+Suboxone is considered a weak opioid, referred to as a partial agonist.
+It can produce feelings of euphoria and general well-being that opioids are well-known for, but it does so in a much weaker way than full opioids such as heroin or methadone.
 What is unique about Suboxone is that the user can only get so much of the opioid effect with repeated use.
-Their is a “ceiling” effect to the drug, which means that taking more does not produce any further results.
+TheThere a “ceiling” effect to the drug, which means that taking more does not produce any further results.
 Because of the ceiling, users are much less likely to abuse this drug.